All Episodes

 I appreciate it very much.

-No, well, I never buy it, okay?
+And when I saw that, no, well, I'll never buy it, okay?

-I just picked it, it was laying on the table.
+It was laying on the table.

-We're just looking at what the opposition is doing, okay.
+We're just looking at what the opposition is doing, okay?

-And it was obvious that the survey that the raw results of the survey didn't match their uh preconceived criteria, so they split the survey into four groups so that they could uh report that the American people were divided on the immigration issue.
+So they split the survey into four groups so that they could report that the American people were divided on the immigration issue.

-Among uh conservatives, uh, you know, uh immigrants.
+I saw conservatives, you know, immigrants.

-Test can you hear me?
+Can you hear me?

 I can hear you.

-Okay, yeah, I just want to make sure I'm I was I'm trying to stop you because uh I've got a time constraint problem here.
+I'm trying to stop you because I've got a time constraint problem here.

-There are they they they didn't get what they want, so they had to divide the poll into four groups and then add those groups up in a convoluted way.
+They didn't get what they want, so they had to divide the poll into four groups and then add those groups up in a convoluted way.

 The four groups are starkly at odds on basic issues, making it difficult to see common ground.

-No one in the hardliner group supports a proposal to allow illegal immigrants to work toward uh citizenship, but more than three-fourths of those in the other three groups do.
+No one in the hardliner group supports a proposal to allow illegal immigrants to work toward citizenship, but more than three-fourths of those in the other three groups do.

-The Senate bill includes Such a provision, the House bill doesn't.
+The Senate bill includes such a provision.

 Let me tell you what the elephant in the room here is, Leon.